 PETITION IN SUPPORT OF RANKED-CHOICE VOTING

-TO ELECT STATE LEGISLATORS, MEMBERS OF CONGRESS, U.S. SENATORS, AND PRESIDENTIAL ELECTORS
+TO ELECT STATE LEGISLATORS, CONGRESSIONAL REPRESENTATIVES, U.S. SENATORS, AND PRESIDENTIAL ELECTORS

 To Governor Murphy and All State Legislative Representatives: